rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 2)	Is any of this new code going to follow the new OO design guidelines?
 -	Reply:
 1) Currently Coil:Cooling:DX:VariableRefrigerantFlow:FluidTemperatureControl object for the VRF-FluidTCtrl model is handled in DXCoils.cc, to be consistent with Coil:Cooling:DX:VariableRefrigerantFlow object for the VRF-SysCurve model.
 A separate issue can be set up if we decide to move them out of DXCoils.cc.
+2) Rongpeng will first focus on the HR algorithm implementations to ensure its functionality.
+Then Edwin will work with Rongpeng to implement more OO design for the VRF part.
+Very possibly this requires the modification of the codes for VRF-SysCurve model and VRF-FluidTCtrl-HP model, in addition to the proposed VRF-FluidTCtrl-HR model.

 •	Brent, Jan.
 20. 2016